 i.
 “By usage the word came to mean that which was placed as a burden on the heart of a prophet, having already been such on the heart of God.”
 (Feinberg)

 b.
 What is the oracle of the LORD: This was probably a mocking question from the corrupt prophets to Jeremiah.
-Since most of Jeremiah’s prophetic work was to announce doom and call for repentance they jokingly wanted to know what heavy word they had for them today.
+Since most of Jeremiah’s prophetic work was to announce doom and call for repentance, they jokingly wanted to know what heavy word he had for them today.

 i.
 “Jeremiah indicates that the people, the priests, and the prophets (Jeremiah 23:33) had begun to use this important word mockingly and derisively.
 They would ask Jeremiah, ‘What is the oracle [burden] now?’
 ‘What is the heavy word from the Lord now?’”
 (Feinberg)